-Simply put, the Global Water Center® defines safe water as water that has been tested and treated.
-Our training programs and our Discovery Center experiences go in-depth on the steps needed to achieve safe water.
+The Global Water Center® defines safe water as water that has been tested and treated.
 The global water crisis claims over 800,000 lives a year – 2,300 lives every day.
 We are on a mission to change that.

 The heart of our leadership is to maintain a spirit of openness and collaboration.
-Meet our leadership team and board members who are committed to ending the global water crisis.
+Meet our leadership team and board members committed to ending the global water crisis.

-Through training, equipping, and supporting services, the Resource Center builds consensus on standards and provides global monitoring for safe water projects around the world.
+Through supporting training and equipping services, our initiatives build consensus on standards and provide global monitoring for safe water projects around the world.